parthbpatel/twitter_app/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial Twitterlication

-This is the sample application for
+This is the Twitterlication for
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).